Worried about whether you’re getting the best deal on your mortgage?

 In terms of closing times, Better says it usually takes 3-6 weeks after the rate is locked, which is fairly standard.

-Better Offers Conventional, Jumbo, and FHA Mortgages
+Better Offers Conventional, Jumbo, VA Loans, and FHA Loans

 Better offers both home purchase loans and mortgage refinances, including rate and term, cash out, and Texas Cash Out Home Equity Loans.